Wapping railway station: London Underground

 Wapping station as it appeared in 2006 with London Underground branding.
 The entrance has since been moved from the corner to the front.

 Underground trains of the Metropolitan and the District Railways first served the station on 1 October 1884, but the station was last served by District trains on 31 July 1905.

-In 1980 a London Underground plan to extend the Jubilee line to Woolwich Arsenal and Beckton was approved by Parliament.
+In 1980, a London Underground plan to extend the Jubilee line to Woolwich Arsenal and Beckton was approved by Parliament.
 This included a station at Wapping between new stations at St Katharine Docks and Surrey Docks North, but was never built.
 The extension constructed in the 1990s followed a different route to the south of the River Thames.

 The station was extensively remodelled between 1995 and 1998, when the entire East London line — including Wapping station — was closed due to repair work on the tunnels under the Thames.
 Vitreous enamel panels by Nick Hardcastle, showing the station and the area in former and modern times, were installed on the platforms.

 London Overground

 London Overground train at the northbound platform of Wapping station in 2015.
 The station's narrow and curved platforms have been identified as a safety hazard.

 The East London line of the Underground closed on 22 December 2007, and reopened on 27 April 2010 when it became part of the new London Overground system.
 During this time the station was heavily refurbished.

 The proposed extension of the East London line raised concerns that the station would have to be closed due to its platforms being too short (only four cars long) to accommodate the new rolling stock planned for the extended line (which could be six or eight cars long).
 The narrowness of the platforms was also a concern.
 The station does not fully meet the safety standards for an underground station but is permitted to operate under a derogation from His Majesty's Railway Inspectorate.
 Despite this, on 16 August 2004 then-Mayor of London Ken Livingstone announced that the station would remain open.

-The station is served by National Rail London Overground services under the control of the London Rail division of Transport for London, however there is no standard red National Rail "double arrow" logo signage located at the station, instead only the Overground roundel.
+The station is served by National Rail London Overground services under the control of the London Rail division of Transport for London.
+There is however no standard red National Rail "double arrow" logo signage located at the station, instead only the Overground roundel.